IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed Star Collector: Now heals 5 HP at max mana

+-Buffed Shin Sash: Ninja bomb effects all enemies nearby as it travels for a shorter debuff, and the explosion smokes enemies for a larger range and longer time

+-Buffed Elite Emblem: Gives 20% (formally 15%) damage and 150 max mana (formally 100)

+-Buffed High Noon: Damage bonus increased to 10%, bullet to 6%

 -Buffed all consumable Jab-lins: as they now have a chance to drop again after expiring

 -Nerfed Mister Creeper's Armor Set: all damage types that are not melee and throwing get a -10% damage and crit chance per armor piece

 -Nerfed Mister Creeper's Crowning Attire: crit chances reduced to 8/12 (from 10/20)

+-Nerfed Mister Creeper's Business Casual: Negating self damage now requires an Action Cooldown Stack

 -Nerfed Rioter's Glove: Has been moved further into progression again (hardmode => post-early hardmode SGAmod bosses)